-We also want all families to know that we have an open-door policy.
-If you have questions, feedback, concerns, or just want to stop by and say hello, we are here to meet with you and assist you in any way we can.
-If we are in an appointment or otherwise unavailable, please feel free to email us and we'll do our best to respond to you in a timely manner.
-Our contact information is below.
+I want all families to know that I have an open-door policy.
+My office is located past the front office, behind the keypad entrance.
+If you have questions, feedback, concerns, or just want to say hello, I am here to meet with you and assist you in any way I can.

+If I am in an appointment or otherwise unavailable, please feel free to email me and I'll do my best to respond to you in a timely manner.
+My contact information is below.